jon-harper/clockmaker-project/docs/wiring/single.md

 | SDA      | 3      | Y :yellow_circle: |
 | SCL      | 4      | G :green_circle:  |

+- Typical AWG: None
+- Common Termination: Adafruit and SparkFun use JST SH connectors for I2C.

 ### SPI

+SPI is, like I2C, a 3.3V digital bus.
+It is slightly more forgiving of distance than I2C, but still suffers from noise and voltage drop.
+It is commonly used for ADXL-series accelerometers.

 | Name     | Pin #  | Color             |
 |:--------:|:------:|:-----------------:|